43ravens/NEMO_Nowcast/docs/nowcast_system/workers.rst

         .format(date=date=parsed_args.forecast_date.format('YYYY-MM-DD'))): True}

 which indicates that the particular forecast download was successful.
-A more sophisticated :py:data:`checklist` such as the one produced by the :ref:`SalishSeaNowcast package get_NeahBay_ssh <salishseanowcast:GetNeahBaySshWorker>` worker contains multiple keys and lists of filenames.
+A more sophisticated :py:data:`checklist` such as the one produced by the :ref:`SalishSeaNowcast package get_NeahBay_ssh <salishseanowcast:MakeSshFilesWorker>` worker contains multiple keys and lists of filenames.

 The function whose name is passed as the 1st argument to the :py:meth:`worker.run` method can be a driver function that calls other functions in the worker module to subdivide the worker task into smaller, more readable,